 [For FR1,

-when the SSB for L1-RSRP measurement overlaps with the concerned OFDM symbols, where the concern OFDM symbols are
+when the SSB for L1-RSRP measurement overlaps with the concerned OFDM symbols, where the concern OFDM symbols are:

--

-- the same and 1 OFDM symbol before or after the OFDM symbol of SSB transmitted from serving cell(s) for RLM, BFD, CBD or L1-RSRP measurement, if UE support [capability of measurement with RTD>CP],
+- The same OFDM symbol of SSB transmitted from serving cell(s) for RLM, BFD, CBD or L1-RSRP measurement, and

-- the same OFDM symbol of SSB transmitted from serving cell(s) for RLM, BFD, CBD or L1-RSRP measurement, if UE does not support [capability of measurement with RTD>CP],
+- If UE support [capability of measurement with RTD>CP], 1 OFDM symbol before or after the OFDM symbol of SSB transmitted from serving cell(s) for RLM, BFD, CBD or L1-RSRP measurement.

 - UE shall be able to measure the SSB for L1-RSRP measurement without any restriction;

-when the SSB for L1-RSRP measurement overlapps with the concerned OFDM symbols, where the concern OFDM symbols are
+when the SSB for L1-RSRP measurement overlapps with the concerned OFDM symbols, where the concern OFDM symbols are:

--

-- the same and 1 OFDM symbol before or after the OFDM symbol of CSI-RS transmitted from serving cell(s) for RLM, BFD, CBD or L1-RSRP measurement, if UE supports [capability of measurement with RTD>CP],
+- the same OFDM symbol of SSB transmitted from serving cell(s) for RLM, BFD, CBD or L1-RSRP measurement, and

-- the same OFDM symbol of SSB transmitted from serving cell(s) for RLM, BFD, CBD or L1-RSRP measurement, if UE does not support [capability of measurement with RTD>CP],
+- If UE supports [capability of measurement with RTD>CP] capability, 1 OFDM symbol before or after the OFDM symbol of CSI-RS transmitted from serving cell(s) for RLM, BFD, CBD or L1-RSRP measurement.

 - If SSB and CSI-RS have same SCS, UE shall be able to measure the SSB for L1-RSRP measurement without any restriction;